jakobzhao/geog328/labs/lab04/readme.md

 **NOTE: We spotted an error in the Mapbox's API Documentation while we were creating this lab tutorial, please refer to the corrected information below for how to use `step`.**

 > [**Step**] produces discrete, stepped results by evaluating a piecewise-constant function defined by pairs of input and output values ("stops").
 The `input` may be any numeric expression (e.g., `["get", "population"]`).
 Stop inputs must be numeric literals in strictly ascending order.
-Returns the output value of the stop just less than the input, or the first output if the input is less than the first stop.
-The last output will be returned when the input is equal to or greater than the previous stop input.
+Returns the output value of the stop just less than the input, or the ~~first output if the input is less than the first stop~~ *last output if the input is equal to or larger than the last stop*.
 >
 > **Syntax**
 >